what3words/qgis-what3words-plugin/docs/source/usage.rst

 Add 3 word Addresses Processing Algorithm
 =========================================

-The |current_plugin| adds a processing algorithm to QGIS that allows you to determine the 3 word address for all features in an **updatable** point layer and add them in a field called *3WordAddr*.
+The |current_plugin| adds a processing algorithm to QGIS that allows you to determine the three word address for all features in an **updatable** point layer and add them in a field called *3WordAddr*.
 The algorithm is available in the QGIS in the *Processing Toolbox* under *what3words tools > what3words tools > Add 3 word address field to points layer*.
 In the algorithm dialog, select a point layer as :guilabel:`Input layer` and press :guilabel:`Run` as shown below.

 .. figure:: img/4-processing-algorithm-in-action.png
    :align: center